kubeflow/website/content/docs/guides/gcp-e2e.md

     kubectl -n kubeflow get all
     ```

-1. Kubeflow will be available at the following URI:
+1. Kubeflow will be available at the following URI after several minutes:

     ```
     https://<deployment-name>.endpoints.<project>.cloud.goog/